jsr6720/goodreads-csv-to-md/posts/2017-09-18-the-on-time,-on-target-manager.md

 ## My Review 2/5

+### Date Read
+2017/09/18

+### Date Added
+2017/09/18

-Honestly, the book [Eat That Frog|95887] is a far superior book to this one.<br/><br/>I really didn't gain anything from this book other than a healthy dose of skepticism of the CEO (Chief Effectiveness Officer).
+My Thoughts: Honestly, the book [Eat That Frog|95887] is a far superior book to this one.<br/><br/>I really didn't gain anything from this book other than a healthy dose of skepticism of the CEO (Chief Effectiveness Officer).

 ---